 The Indytute will provide all the kit needed for this workshop: You can bring your own china but we can't guarantee it'll be finished on time as the process needs to be done with patience.
 The class is two hours and is held on alternate weekday evenings or Saturday day.
-Location is Kensal Rise (a couple of stops from Paddington) or central London.
+Location is Kensal Rise (a couple of stops from Paddington).

 HOW DOES IT WORK?

 All you have to do is pay for the gift experience you wish to purchase.
 We’ll send a voucher including booking information to you or directly to the recipient.
 You or your recipient needs to check the information on the voucher and book your experience date.
 We ask that the voucher is registered in 6 months and booked on a date within 12 months of purchase.